Nutrition during Lent. What is not possible and what is possible? Easter fast: calendar, do's and don'ts

 6. Corn porridge

-You can also eat dried fruits, nuts, pasta, cookies and bread (without eggs and egg powder).
-You can cook delicious pastries, pies, most importantly without the addition of animal fats and eggs.
-Fish is allowed twice during the entire fast: on the Annunciation of the Most Holy Theotokos and on Palm Sunday.
-If you find it hard to fast without fish, then it is better to replace it with soy products.
-Even on holidays you can drink a small amount of wine.
+You can also eat dried fruits, nuts, pasta, cookies and bread (without eggs or egg powder).
+You can prepare delicious pastries and pies, most importantly without adding animal fats or eggs.
+Fish is allowed twice during the entire Lent: on the Annunciation of the Blessed Virgin Mary and on Palm Sunday.
+If it is difficult for you to fast without fish, then it is better to replace it with soy products.
+Even on holidays, you can drink a small amount of wine.

-In fasting, you can not eat products of animal origin:
+During fasting you should not eat products of animal origin:

 1. Meat and all meat-containing products